- Study at Deakin

 - Campus life

 Contributed by Stuart King - Senior Consultant - Bayside Group

 It’s crucial for engineering graduates to be knowledgeable about the industry sectors they’re interested in, as technical graduates seeking to enter the workforce need to be better prepared than ever.

 The employment market has changed dramatically since late last year.
 According to Engineers Australia data, there’s still a shortage of 25,000-plus engineers nationwide.
 However, this could be a best case scenario and engineering companies are still seeking specific, complex skills.
 Finding the ‘best fit’ remains challenging for employers and candidates alike.

 A few days ago a senior mining industry professional told me: “I suspect [the graduate market] will be back to the 1980s when I graduated and mining types were doomed to further study and PhD's to get a job.
 The straight bachelor degree graduate had no chance in those times.”

 I’m hearing remarks like this more often.
 Job-seeking graduates need to understand as much about a company’s macro (greater business) and micro (internal graduate recruitment) environment as possible.
 It helps them maximise their opportunities and stay ahead in a competitive climate.

 Candidates who can confidently demonstrate strong industry knowledge and who understand the recruitment process will continue to stand out.

-Having managed a graduate program for a large Australian company for the past four years, I can say with confidence that graduates who undertake work experience position themselves best.
+Having managed a graduate program/campaign for a large Australian company for the past four years, I can say with confidence that graduates who undertake work experience position themselves best.